Show Your Home Some Love with New Zealand's Best Online Homewares Stores

 The Simon James Store has offered NZ a fresh approach to ‘home’ since 2001 with honest materials, a desire for simplicity and lasting craftsmanship.
 Simon James “celebrates the spaces we spend time in” and that feel especially important right now.
 A trip to their showroom and/or retail stores is something you should absolutely plan on once life get back to normal.
 In the meantime, though, their online store offers their well known furniture and lighting alongside complementary clothing and object edits.

 Moi on George I Dunedin

-Moi on George’s charming upstairs space sits perched above (you guessed it) George Street in Dunedin’s CBD.
+Moi on George’s charming space sits looking out onto (you guessed it) George Street in Dunedin’s CBD.
 Their online store features the Forestry Wool blanket range.
 These throws are tried and true when it comes to keeping you warm in the wintry months.
 Pecora felt coasters (also available in Moi’s online store) go perfectly with these woollen blankets, too.